 Funding opportunity

-Funding opportunity: Pre-announcement: NetworkPlus in property flood resilience
+Funding opportunity: NetworkPlus in property flood resilience (invite only)

 Apply for funding to develop an interdisciplinary NetworkPlus to address research and innovation challenges necessary for increased UK-wide property flood resilience adoption and uptake, relevant to the recommendations identified in the FloodReady review, published in October 2025.

 The funding opportunity will be invite-only.
-To be invited to apply, potential applicants are expected to attend a consortium building workshop on Monday, 23 March 2026 in Swindon.
+The invited applicants will have attended and have been selected to apply at the consortium building workshop on Monday, 23 March 2026 in Swindon.

 Who can apply